 While that hen raises her clutch, we’re losing her productivity for a month – up to a quarter or third of the year if she’s inclined to keep nannying for 12+ weeks.
 Hens also regularly lose some condition while they’re sitting and-or throughout the span they’re raising a clutch.
 Recovery time adds to lost egg production.

-Mail-order chicks and affordable incubators and brooders means we don’t even need a hen to raise new birds now.
+Mail-order chicks and affordable incubators and brooders mean we don’t even need a hen to raise new birds now.
 That makes a broody-prone hen even less desirable for many.

 Skewing the Bell Curve

 Most hens don’t successfully go broody until they’re 3+ years old.
 The best mothers tend to be secure, upper-echelon birds hitting 4-6 years old.

 However, due to laying drop-offs of 10-15% per year, many keepers *ahem* transition their laying hens after the second or third production year.
 So the average age of most birds out there is pretty young.
 That skews some of the general expectations, like broodiness.

 Even allowing for altered averages, there’s still a hefty percentage of hens that betray just how much we’ve affected broodiness in our chickens.